onat-dalmaz/oni-website/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: The focal point of my research is the synergistic combination of machine learning and medical imaging.
+bio: My interests lie in the intersection of machine learning, signal processing, computational MR imaging, and healthcare.

 # Interests to show in About widget
 interests: